saveourtool/diktat/info/guide/guide-chapter-1.md

 package your.company.domain.mobilecontrol.views
 ```

-**Note** If there isn't domain name in config file, then package verification will not be carried out.

 <!-- =============================================================================== -->
 ### <a name="c1.3"></a> 1.3 Classes, enumerations, interfaces
 This section describes the general rules for naming classes, enumerations, and interfaces.